davidnegrazis/Digitizer/README.md

 In order to play two-player, the second player must attach an Xbox controller (or use another controller with additional software to emulate an Xbox controller).

 ### How to get playing
-Download the `PlayDigitzer` zip folder, unzip it, and run `digitizer.exe` to play!
+Download the `PlayDigitizer` zip folder, unzip it, and run `digitizer.exe` to play!

 ### Pictures
 _Two-player mode; a player has the shield powerup_